*

 Victoria

-Eastern School Prawn is caught primarily as part of the commercial Inshore Trawl Fishery, mainly off the Gippsland coast of eastern Victoria.
-The Eastern School Prawn fishery is seasonal with effort concentrated in the warmer months.
-This status report is focused on the Inshore Trawl Fishery, which represents 97 per cent of the total catch since 2000.
-The remaining catch was from the Gippsland Lakes Fishery (GLF), which closed at the end of March 2020 following a buy-out of all commercial netting licences, implemented to improve recreational fishing access by hook and line methods.
+Eastern School Prawn is caught primarily as part of the commercial Inshore Trawl Fishery, operating mainly off the Gippsland coast of eastern Victoria and accounting for 97% of the total Victorian catch of this species since 2000.
+The Eastern School Prawn fishery is seasonal with effort concentrated in the warmer months, mostly occurring while targeting king prawns.
+The balance of the catch used to come from the Gippsland Lakes Fishery, which closed at the end of March 2020 following a buy-out of all commercial netting licences.
 Recreational catch is unknown.

-On the basis of the evidence provided above, Eastern School Prawn in Victoria is classified as a sustainable stock.
+On the basis of the evidence provided above, Eastern School Prawn in Victoria is classified as an undefined stock.

 Toggle content